This page was most recent revised date Mar 24 2008.

 The "programmers switch" or "reset switch" is that little plastic device on the side or front of your Mac which lets you manually reset the computer.
 THIS IS NOT THE POWER BUTTON, that's another button elsewhere on the chassis.
 On the oldest of Macs, these fragile plastic assemblies become brittle, so they are harder to find intact with age.
 But many PowerMacs of the 1990's have broken programmer's switches.

-128K or 512K or Plus, tan: see our collectables section The power switch on some Macs turns the Mac on and off.
+128K or 512K or Plus, tan or grey: see our collectables section The power switch on some Macs turns the Mac on and off.
 In some early Macs it is part of the

 power supply, and so is sold with the power supply.
 In other Macs it's the button on